For SSD recommendations, click here to visit the Best SSDs (Solid State Drives) For Your Money article.

 Do you have any recommendations for which SSD to buy?

-Learn from my experience using a 256GB SSD and a 1TB USB 3.0 external hard drive
+Learn from my experience using a 256GB SSD and a 4TB USB 3.0 external hard drive

-I use a laptop as my main computer for work on Hardware Revolution, for my photography projects and media entertainment (connecting it to my HDTV).
+I use a laptop as my main computer for work on Hardware Revolution and for my photography projects.

 – Windows uses 25.1GiB.